giampaolo/confix/README.rst

 - can be easily extended to support other formats.
 - support for Python 3
 - small code base
+- 100% test coverage
-- allows you to define 'schemas' in order to **validate** options and mark them as **required**:
+- allows you to define 'schemas' in order to **validate** fields and mark them as **required**:

  .. code-block:: python